Florent Hadergjonaj to sign permanent Town deal in summer

 Ingolstadt 04 loanee Florent Hadergjonaj will sign a permanent deal at Huddersfield Town in the summer.

-The Switzerland international has signed a pre-contract agreement with the Terriers, meaning he will be become a permanent member of the Town squad on July 1 for an undisclosed fee.
+The Terriers have activated their option to buy in the Switzerland international's contract, meaning he will be become a permanent member of the Town squad on July 1 for an undisclosed fee.

 The right back will join David Wagner's side on a three-year deal running until 2021, with Town having the option of extending the contract for a further season.